yasithdev/pdf-links-service/docs/index.rst

 Description
 -----------

-The PDF Links Service allows you to extract URI references in a PDF, robustify them, and send a Linked Data Notification indicating this action.
+The PDF Links Service allows you to extract URIs in a PDF, robustify them, and notify this robustification through a Linked Data Notification.

 The process begins with uploading a PDF document.
 Here, you